capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ### Non-goal

-- How Action CR inputs and provided into the workflow
+- How Action CR inputs are provided into the workflow
 - How output TypeInstance are uploaded to OCH

 ## Proposal